freshy969/dbase/README.md

 ![filezilla2](https://user-images.githubusercontent.com/39766031/148562373-6a8dc164-256b-466f-bedf-467eeb720a34.png)

-## Protect JSON data files from being discovered
+## Prevent JSON data files from being viewed

-If you installed DBase in an Ubuntu instance, you must open the apache2.conf file - it's into the /etc/apache2/ directory and you can access it with Filezilla - and add the following lines on the bottom of that file:
+If you installed DBase in an Ubuntu instance, open the `apache2.conf` file - it's into the `/etc/apache2/` directory and you can access it with Filezilla - and add the following lines on the bottom of that file:

 ```
  <Directory /var/www/html/>